Gridland Accessibility Report

 Similar Games With More Accessibility Features for Visual

-If you want to play Gridland, but it doesn't offer the Visual accessibility features you require, this similar game extends the Visual accessibility:
+If you want to play Gridland, but it doesn't offer the Visual accessibility features you require, these similar games extend the Visual accessibility:

 We've documented 3 accessibility features for Audio in Gridland which deal with how you can adjust the audio of the game and whether audio cues compensate for aspects of the game that are hard to see.